 Helping Victims to Rebuild

 If your home or business was destroyed, or you were injured as a result of the Northern California wildfires, you may be eligible for a lawsuit.
-ClassAction.com has the experience and resources to hold powerful corporations, like PG&E, accountable .
-Our firm has represented victims of natural disasters throughout the country, including the Porter Ranch gas well blowout and the Calumet lead crisis.
+Our attorneys have the experience and resources to hold powerful corporations, like PG&E, accountable.
+We have represented victims of natural disasters throughout the country, including the Porter Ranch gas well blowout and the Calumet lead crisis.

 Contact our attorneys today for a free, no-obligation legal review.
 It costs nothing unless we win a verdict or settlement in your favor.